-7 Warning Signs Elderly Parents Need Help with Finances
+7 Warning Signs That Elderly Parents Need Help With Their Finances

-There are a number of reasons aging parents start suffering from financial duress.
+There are a number of reasons that elderly parents suffer from financial duress.
 From cognitive impairment to illness to medication problems, it doesn’t take much for everyday expenses and unpaid bills to cause financial trouble.

 How to Know When Elderly Parents Need Help